 The federal Fair Housing Act is federal law that prohibits housing discrimination based on race, color, religion, sex, national origin, disability, and familial status.
 Virginia’s own Fair Housing Law additionally prohibits housing discrimination on the basis of elderliness, source of funds, sexual orientation, gender identity, or military status.

-According to the Fair Housing Law, landlords can’t deny a tenant based on any of the protected classes.
-Further, they must provide accommodations for those with disabilities within reason, such as allowing an assistance animal without charging an additional security deposit.
+According to the Fair Housing Law, housing providers can’t deny a tenant based on any of the protected classes.
+Further, they must provide reasonable accommodations for those with disabilities within reason, such as allowing an assistance animal without charging an additional security deposit.

-The Fair Housing Act also prohibits hate speech or other discriminatory acts against tenants and requires that all buildings meet basic health and safety codes.
-In short, this fair housing policy ensures everyone has equal access to safe and fair housing.
+The Fair Housing Act also prohibits hate speech or other acts of discrimination against tenants and requires that all buildings meet basic health and safety codes.
+In short, this fair housing policy ensures everyone has equal opportunity to safe and fair housing.

 The Virginia fair housing requirements apply to any building or space that contains four or more dwellings and is used for residential purposes.
 This includes single-family and multifamily homes, apartments, condos, townhomes and mobile homes.